Alwyna30/BOM_RAG_PIPELINE/readme.md

 LLM hallucinations - Strict prompt template with “Answer only if context available” Dependency issues -	Fixed by pinning torch==2.2.2+cpu, numpy<2.0

+If I had more time I would deployed it on the Streamlit app for a great user interface with good deign

 Data Files
 data/raw/bom_loan_data.csv - Raw scraped text
 data/processed/bom_loan_clean.csv -	Cleaned text for embeddings